ESTIMATING MARKETPLACES SALES BY STATE: A CASE STUDY FROM OKLAHOMA

-ESSENTIAL FINDINGS FROM PRIME NUMBERS: AMAZON AND AMERICAN COMMUNITIES
+ESSENTIAL FINDINGS FROM PRIME NUMBERS: AMAZON AND AMERICAN COMMUNITIES, 2019

-Amazon has made much of its commitment to collecting sales taxes on items it sells in every American state, but that commitment did not begin until 2017 and even today does not cover third-party sales through the company's Marketplace, which accounts for more than half of Amazon retail sales.
+Amazon has made much of its commitment to collecting sales taxes on items it sells in every American state, but that commitment did not begin until 2017.
+Moreover, that commitment does not cover third-party sales through the company's Marketplace, which accounts for well over half of Amazon retail sales.
 As of February 2019, only eight states collect state and local taxes on those sales through so-called "marketplace facilitator" policies.
 Uncollected sales tax is also highly variable among the states depending on state and local tax rates and agreements in place in any given year.
 The following maps highlight the most impacted states (darker colors) in 2018 and cumulatively 2014-2018, the years for which sufficient data is available:

 Read on below for highlights from Prime Numbers, or view the following:

-Civic Economics and the American Booksellers Association (ABA) are pleased to share Prime Numbers, a study of the economic impact of Amazon’s retail operations in the United States.
+Civic Economics and the American Booksellers Association (ABA) are pleased to share Prime Numbers: Amazon and American Communities, a study of the economic impact of Amazon’s retail operations in the United States.
 In this report, we estimate Amazon’s retail sales in the United States, both those sales made by Amazon and those by third-parties, quantify the retail space and employment displaced by those sales, and estimate collected and uncollected sales taxes for both Amazon and third-party sellers.

 820 S. Jamestown Ave., 74112